On-camera ORTF stereo microphone – the “aurochs*

 Choose the best but keep it simple.

 The housing and shock mount are 3D-printed with HP Multi Jet Fusion.
 The body is made from sturdy Nylon PA12 with a wall thickness of at least 2 mm, whereas the ground plate and the shock mount are printed in rubber-like and almost unbreakable Ultrasint® TPU01 and provide good shock and sound absorption.
+The TRS socket is made by Lumberg Connect, internal cables are made by Mogami, resistors by PRP Audio.

 How does it sound?